mtempleheald/journeyasdata/README.md

 # Contribution guide

 I advise using VS Code with default configuration and using the extension 'Svelte for VS Code'.
-TypeScript warnings must be addressed for a PR to be accepted.
+Errors and warnings must be addressed for a PR to be accepted.
+We may change the rules but we never ignore errors and warnings.

+`npm run dev` to dev/test locally
+`npm run test` to run automation tests
+`npm run build` to verify the build, followed by `node build` or `npm run preview` to test this locally
+`npm run format` to reformat to prettier standards
+`npm run check` to resolve svelte-check warnings
+`npm run lint` to resolve eslint warnings

 To toggle between websites for development add a new `.env.development` file as a copy of `.env`.
 This file is listed in `.gitignore` to facilitate different developers working with shared components and separate websites.